Menu

 Literacy

-Early Literacy skills are very closely linked to Communication and Language skills.
+Early Literacy skills are very closely linked to communication and language skills.
 Children need to communicate effectively if they are going to read and write.
 Stories are shared daily and left for children to access independently within our cosy and inviting reading areas.
 The books, stories and rhymes are carefully chosen to expose pupils to a wide range of vocabulary.
 Resources within provision provide pupils with opportunities to use this vocabulary in their play and conversations with others.

 We strongly advise that you regularly share stories with your child at home.
 This is key to supporting their communication, language and speech development, and is also a wonderful bonding experience which supports their personal, social and emotional development.